jaclu/tmux-keyboard-type/README.md

 $ tmux source-file ~/.tmux.conf
 ```

-### Configurations

-## Variables that can be set
+## Configuration

-To disable a setting, set it to " ", spaces will be trimmed and thus nothing will end up being printed, if you set it to "" it will be ignored and the default value will be used.
+To disable a setting, set it to " ", spaces will be trimmed and thus nothing will end up being printed, if you set it to "" it will be ignored and any previously set value will be used, this might cause unintended confusion if you change someting and then reload the config.
+On a restart of tmux this will not be an issue.
 The exception is prefix/suffix, they will honour "" as dont show anything.
 Variable|My settings|Purpose
 -|-|-